vsrinivas/fuchsia/development/api/fidl.md

 ### Empty interfaces

-Sometimes and empty interface can provide value.
+Sometimes an empty interface can provide value.
 For example, a method that creates an object might also receive a `request<FooController>` parameter.
 The caller provides an implementation of this empty interface: